fdeberna/GCN_Interpretability/README.md

-**Description**
+# Graph Neural Network Study

-Notebooks with some simple implementations of Graph Neural Networks, namely GCN and GAT architectures.
+Notebook with some simple implementations of Graph Neural Networks, namely GCN and GAT architectures.
 It contains methods to visualize feature superposition and graph-related structures.
-These are the calculations behind the article: https://medium.com/the-quantastic-journal/interpretability-of-graph-neural-networks-an-exploratory-study-of-nodes-features-and-attention-70799aec74dd
+These are the calculations behind the article
+ [These are the calculations behind my article on Medium]([https://medium.com/the-quantastic-journal/the-kullback-leibler-divergence-for-weighted-density-functions-f6672874d519](https://medium.com/the-quantastic-journal/interpretability-of-graph-neural-networks-an-exploratory-study-of-nodes-features-and-attention-70799aec74dd
+)